klees/ILIAS/docs/documentation/input-processing.md

-access a component that wraps the access, which gives an opportunity for the wrapping component to control the data that the user sees. `ilTable2GUI` has enough information to validate the data it reads from `$_GET`, since it is fully determine by the controls `ilTable2GUI` adds itself. `ilCtrl` on the other hand cannot know which commands a GUI class provides and thus cannot perform the validation.
+access a component that wraps the access, which gives an opportunity for the wrapping component to control the data that the user sees. `ilTable2GUI` has enough information to validate the data it reads from `$_GET`, since it is fully determined by the controls `ilTable2GUI` adds itself. `ilCtrl` on the other hand cannot know which commands a GUI class provides and thus cannot perform the validation.
 The forms in the UI-Framework handle the same situation (not knowing which validations need to be performed in the use case at hand) by forcing the